andrewdisley/realchange-cms/hugo/content/get-involved/_index.md

   * Share your skills or knowledge

-  * Donate space, items, or equipment

-  Every bit helps, so if you want to help people in Doncaster, please [get in touch](info@realhelpdoncaster.org)
+  All support helps, so if you want to help people in Doncaster, please [get in touch](info@realhelpdoncaster.org)
 section:
   body: >-
     To end homelessness in our area we will need to work together.

-    for more information on support available please visit:
+    For a more comprehensive list of support available in Doncaster please
+    visit:

     [Your Life Doncaster